aacitelli/aacitelli/README.md

 ### Hey! 👋

 I'm Anden, a junior at Ohio State studying Computer Science & Engineering.
+I have dabbled in basically everything, but regularly work heavily in Web Development and Robotics.

 - I am currently working as a Software Engineer Intern optimizing 3D printing procedures for the [Ohio State Center for Design & Manufacturing Excellence](https://cdme.osu.edu/).
 - 🔭 I’m currently working on ...